dawn-kline-m/WeatherDashboard/README.md

 This is Challenge #6, this project builds a weather dashboard runs in the browser and feature dynamically updated HTML and CSS.

  Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Your challenge is to

 <!-- Use the [5 Day Weather Forecast](https://openweathermap.org/forecast5) to retrieve weather data for cities.
 The base URL should look like the following: `https://api.openweathermap.org/data/2.5/forecast?lat={lat}&lon={lon}&appid={API key}`.
 After registering for a new API key, you may need to wait up to 2 hours for that API key to activate. -->